bobbybrady/vetoad/README.md

 <b>Login and Registration</b>
 ------

-Once the user arrives on the launhc page, they have the option to login or register.
+Once the user arrives on the launch page, they have the option to login or register.

 ![Vetoad Login](VetoadLoginGif.gif)